 Of course, I am just kidding around here, but there was one woman, Florence Foster Jenkins, who did make a career out of really bad singing.
-I’ll play you a few snipits of her talent a bit later, but for now just take my word on it.
+Take my word on it.
 She was a really bad singer.

 His daughter Florence was first introduced to the piano at a very early age and gave her first public recital in Philadelphia at the age of 8.
 At one point even played at the White House.

 When Florence turned 17, she decided that she was going to study music in Europe and become a professional musician.
 That may sound like a great plan, but it was not what her father had in mind.
 And when dad is paying all of the bills, dad makes all of the decisions.